 SAFEchild was established in 1992 by the Junior League of Raleigh.
 Reflecting its public position statement that “every child has the right to mature in an environment free from physical abuse and emotional neglect,” the Junior League voted to create a child abuse prevention agency to fill a gap in human service offerings in Wake County.

-Working closely with Wake County Social Services and dozens of other public and private agencies in the Wake County, the League incorporated SAFEchild as an independent agency, hired Marjorie Menestres as executive director, and provided the initial financial support.
+Working closely with Wake County Social Services and dozens of other public and private agencies in Wake County, the League incorporated SAFEchild as an independent agency, hired Marjorie Menestres as executive director, and provided the initial financial support.
 SAFEchild has operated as an independent agency since its third year.
-Many JLR members remain actively involved with SAFEchild as board members, volunteers, and individual donors.
+Many JLR members remain actively involved with SAFEchild as board members, volunteers and individual donors.

 SAFEchild annually serves about 900 families through parenting programs and the SAFEchild Advocacy Center in addition to empowering 7,000 first-graders through Funny Tummy Feelings.

 SAFEchild is committed to eliminating child abuse in Wake County by helping adults and children create nurturing environments free from abuse and neglect.

 SAFEchild partners with families to help them be successful in a world filled with challenges and obstacles.

 - We honor families as the foundation of a healthy, strong, multicultural society.